2. Blockchain Guide

 What is Blockchain?

-A blockchain is a digitized, decentralized, public ledger of all digital transactions, which are linked and secured using cryptography.
+A blockchain is a decentralized, transparent ledger of all digital transactions and is securely connected publicly using cryptography technology.
 Newest transactions are recorded and added in chronological order onto the blockchain, it enables users and groups that do not trust one another to share information and allows market participants to keep track of digital transactions securely without the need of a facilitating central administrator or middleman, nor the interference of any central authority.

 Think of blockchain as simply, a chain of blocks.
 Transaction data is written into a block and consists of a hashed record of recent valid transactions, block timestamp, creator address and previous block hash.
 A hash is a set of characters eg. 018A34B341H derived from information stored in a block.